- General use Sling

 - Padded legs

-This General Purpose Sling is easy to use and will be suitable for a variety of lifting hoists, and is available in a variety of materials (see the FAQ tab).
+This General Purpose Sling is easy to use and will be suitable for a variety of lifting hoists, and is available in a variety of materials (see the Technical tab).

-Place the back of the sling behind the patient’s back so the bottom of the sling is next to the coccyx area.
-The stitches in the middle of the sling should be parallel with the patient’s spine.
+Place the back of the General Purpose Sling behind the patient’s back so the bottom of the Sling is next to the coccyx area.
+The stitches in the middle of the Sling should be parallel with the patient’s spine.

 The leg sections should go under the patient’s legs.
 Thread the webbing from one leg section through the loop on the opposite leg webbing.

 Click here to view the full range of Hoist Slings.

 Safe Working Load: 220kg / 485lbs (In accordance with ISO 10535:2011)